Viewing the Schema of a Base View¶

 Define the primary key of the view.
 To do this, select the check box beside the type of the fields that form the primary key and click Set selected as PK.
 The fields will be marked with the icon .
 To remove the current primary key definition, clear all the check boxes and click Set selected as PK.
-Using the Design Studio simply click on the key icon located in the PK column.
+With Design Studio, click the key icon of the PK column.

 Edit the “Source type properties” of the field, by clicking the button .
 See more about this below, in the section Source Type Properties.